 1. Amazon OpenSearch (with vector search)

 OpenSearch's k-NN plugin adds HNSW-based vector search to a battle-tested distributed search engine.
-The critical advantage is that OpenSearch unifies full-text BM25 search with vector similarity search in a single system — hybrid retrieval without a separate pipeline.
+The critical advantage is that OpenSearch unifies full-text BM25 search with vector similarity search in a single system.
+This enables hybrid retrieval without a separate pipeline.
 It also supports rich metadata filtering via its mature query DSL.

-Suitable for: teams already operating OpenSearch for log analytics or full-text search who want to add vector retrieval without introducing a new system.
+Amazon OpenSearch is suitable for teams already operating OpenSearch for log analytics or full-text search and want to add vector retrieval without introducing a new system.

 2. Amazon Aurora PostgreSQL with pgvector